ellakoa/postcard-poem/content/posts/the-happy-dandelion.md

 ---
 title: The Sunny Dandelion
 description: >
-  Dandelions, have a habit of popping up uninvited, determined to stay for the long haul.
+  Dandelions; have a habit of popping up uninvited, determined to stay for the long haul.
 Their happy faces open in the sun, hoping to win us over.

   Behind where I live is a field that becomes smothered in dandelions in the spring, it is joyful.
 All too soon, due to hard-working bees and other accommodating insects, the intricate seed heads are ready to set sail.
-It is mesmerising to watch them take flight.
+It is mesmerising to watch so many take flight.
 collection: Wonderful Britain
 aspect: landscape
 image: /img/dandelion-blog-1-.jpg